Eliminate your dependence on contact lenses or glasses

-After laser eye surgery, millions of people now enjoy everyday life unencumbered by glasses or contact lenses.
-Although every procedure involves some risk, laser eye surgery is commonly performed with very high safety and efficacy profiles.
+Although every procedure involves some risk, laser eye surgery is commonly performed with very high safety and efficacy profiles

-Please find below our affordable indicative costing guide for different types of laser eye surgeries:
+Please find our indicative costing guide for different types of laser eye surgeries below:

 Please note that for ICL Surgery, there are hospital fees and anaesthetic fees that are separate to this cost.
 Contact Vision Clinic Sydney for a free vision screening so we can provide you with a customised quote for your case.